nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 - Avg.
 Cost per Minute

 #### Conversion Fields
-To get conversion data in the report, simply specify the same column names as you see them in the Zemanta Dashboard.
+To get conversion data in the report, generate the column name by combining KPI, conversion goal, conversion window name and attribution type values in this order, separated by a space.

+To get the data for KPI other than conversion, the rest of the field needs to be in brackets (example below).
+It is also important to note, that the only possible conversion window value for view attribution is 7 days.

-For example, if your conversion goal name is "MyGoal", the valid column names would be
+For example, if your conversion goal name is "MyGoal", the valid column names would be:

+- to get conversion for 7 days click attribution: `My pixel 7 days - Click attr.`
+- to get CPA for 1 day view attribution: `CPA (My pixel 1 day - View attr.)`

+Possible values:
+- KPI:
+    - omitted value - conversion
+    - `CPA` - CPA
+    - `ROAS` - ROAS
+- Conversion goal name
+- Conversion window:
-- MyGoal 1 day
+    - `1 day` - 1 day
-- MyGoal 7 days
+    - `7 days` - 7 days
-- MyGoal 30 days
+    - `30 days` - 30 days
-- MyGoal 90 days
+- Attribution type:
+    - `- Click attr.` - click attribution
+    - `- View attr.` - view attribution

 ## Report jobs [/rest/v1/reports/]